TheDarkW3b/Quiz/README.md

 - [x] Go
 - [x] Python

-More Will Be Added Later
+### More Will Be Added Later
 ---

 ## To Run Following Programs

-To Run C# File.Inside C# Folder Run The Following Command
+To Run C# File.Inside C# Folder Run The Following Command.Then Check C#/bin/Debug/Net5.0/ You See C#.exe File

 ```bash
 dotnet build